jedbarlow/ccm/README.md

 For example if you have a large Rails project, you can't simply dump all the files into a prompt and ask the model to suggest the change you want, as this will exceed the input size limit.
-Ultimately as the models improve and as multi-step use of the models develops this kind of low-effort prompting is likely to become the standard way of programming.
-In the meantime however, the models can be used highly effectively with the relevant code snippets manually identified within a larger project.
+Ultimately as the models improve this kind of low-effort prompting is likely to form the basis for how coding is done.
+However in the meantime, the models can be used highly effectively with the relevant code snippets manually identified within a larger project or automatically identified with a multi-step use of the models.
 That's where this tool comes in, ccm.

 ## Solution